Previous | Contents | Index | Next

 See section 4.2 for more details and options.

 If you find that special characters (accented characters, for example, or line-drawing characters) are not being displayed correctly in your PuTTY session, it may be that PuTTY is interpreting the characters sent by the server according to the wrong character set.
-There are a lot of different character sets available, so it's entirely possible for this to happen.
+There are a lot of different character sets available, and no good way for PuTTY to know which to use, so it's entirely possible for this to happen.

 If you click ‘Change Settings’ and look at the ‘Translation’ panel, you should see a large number of character sets which you can select, and other related options.
 Now all you need is to find out which of them you want!
 (See section 4.10 for more information.)

 The SSH protocol has the ability to securely forward X Window System graphical applications over your encrypted SSH connection, so that you can run an application on the SSH server machine and have it put its windows up on your local machine without sending any X network traffic in the clear.

 In order to use this feature, you will need an X display server for your Windows machine, such as Cygwin/X, X-Win32, or Exceed.
 This will probably install itself as display number 0 on your local machine; if it doesn't, the manual for the X server should tell you what it does do.